 - Meetings, teleconferences and emails with sector experts and emission inventory analysts from the environmental regulatory agencies in the UK (Environment Agency EA, National Resources Wales NRW, Scottish Environment Protection Agency SEPA and Northern Ireland Environment Agency NIEA) and plant operators.
-These were undertaken to address source-specific emission factor uncertainties and obtain up to date information regarding sitespecific activities, abatement and changes to plant design or scope of reporting.
-In some instances, this has led to corrections to previous estimates. - As in previous years, we have contacted environmental regulators to clarify discrepancies between data reported in the Pollution Inventory (PI), EU ETS and other data sources, including working through PI/SPRI data clarifications for this submission.
-Through consultation with regulators, the Inventory Agency has been able to access supplementary data to provide a more complete understanding of activity data and emissions where operators are allowed by UK regulators to apply the "fall-back" approach to EU ETS reporting.
+These were undertaken to address source-specific emission factor uncertainties and obtain up to date information regarding site-specific activities, abatement and changes to plant design or scope of reporting.
+In some instances, this has led to corrections to previous estimates. - Consultation with industry regulators such as OFGEM and UREGNI has helped to improve the quality of data used for gas use and fugitive emission estimates from the gas network.